Ensembl/ensembl-genes-metadata/README.md

 To add a new assembly to the database, you need to have the required PERL5LIB for running the genebuild annotation pipeline in your path

 ## Requirements
-In addition to the listed python packages (see requirements.txt), you will need to have biopython installed either locally or centrally and set in your path,
+In addition to the listed python packages (see requirements.txt), you will need to have biopython installed either locally or centrally and set in your path

 ### Perl EnsEMBL repositories you need to have